 “Babies grow and change so fast and in the blink of an eye you’ll miss out if you’re not around.”
 Darren Barber, owner of Barber’s Gym in east London, discusses being a hands-on dad with his eight-month-old Frida…

-Darren Barber, 36, lives with his partner and their eight-month-old daughter Frida Liv Lønbjerg Barber in Hackney.
+This interview was originally published in March 2016.
+At that point, Darren Barber, 36, was living with his partner and their eight-month-old daughter Frida Liv Lønbjerg Barber in Hackney.

 “I own a strength and conditioning gym called Barber’s Gym in Hackney Downs, east London.
 I work as a personal trainer and group training instructor.
 When my wife Kristina went into labour I got the group training sessions covered and cleared my diary for a few weeks.
 The birth was long and enduring for Kristina as she had a very long pre labour but I spent all my time with her throughout the birth and her recovery, four days in the end.